justinbodnar/blackjack-ai/README.md

 The win percentage for 10,000 games with this model is **41.33%**.
 This result is less accurate than all other models that used less information about the game.
 This suggests that the dataset may be incorrect, corrupt, or otherwise flawed.
 This issue will be revisited in future revisions.

-# Issues regarding the data sets
+# Issues regarding the datasets

 ###